emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 ##### IResourceCollection

-The `IResourceCollection` interface is subclassed when defining a collection of a specific kind of `Resource`.
+The `IResourceCollection` interface is subclassed when defining a new `ResourceCollection` for a specific `Resource`.
 It requires subclasses to identify the class of the Resources in the collection (e.g. a Host), to be able to create a special string key from snapshot data that is unique for that individual `Resource` instance, and to extract data from the snapshot to pass to a `Resource` constructor for initializing a new `Resource`, or to an existing `Resource` in